raspberrypilearning/quest-seeker/en/step_3.md

 ### Quest type

 You quest could be:
-+ A **gather** quest with multiple items of the same kind.
++ A **gather** quest with multiple items of the same kind
-+ A **recipe** or **crafting** quest with multiple items of different kinds.
++ A **recipe** or **crafting** quest with multiple items of different kinds
 + An **escort** quest where you have to find another NPC and have them follow the player back to the Quest Giver (or to another location)
-+ A **deliver** quest where you are given an object to take to another NPC.
++ A **deliver** quest where you are given an object to take to another NPC
-+ A **story** quest where you have to find and talk to another NPC to find out information.
++ A **story** quest where you have to find and talk to another NPC to find out information
-+ A **puzzle** or **task** quest where you have to solve a puzzle or complete a task.
++ A **puzzle** or **task** quest where you have to solve a puzzle or complete a task

 ![desc](images/quest-strip2.png)

 ### Reward type

 The reward could be given by the new Quest Giver or another NPC and could be:
-+ Experience points (XP), reputation, coins, gems or another in-game currency.
++ Experience points (XP), reputation, coins, gems, or another in-game currency
-+ An accessory for the player.
++ An accessory for the player
-+ Unlocking an new area or item in the game.
++ Unlocking an new area or item in the game

 Or, a combination of these.

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Software Design**</span> is making decisions about how to turn your idea into code.
-In Unity this means deciding on the GameObjects, Scripts, Variables and Methods you will need to build your game or interactive story.
+In Unity this means deciding on the GameObjects, Scripts, Variables, and Methods you will need to build your game or interactive story.
 </p>

 ### Quest checklist

-For your quest you will need to:
+For your quest, you will need to:
-+ Add a new NPC to be the quest giver with UI objects to communicate about the quest.
++ Add a new NPC to be the Quest Giver with UI objects to communicate about the quest
-+ Update the QuestSeeker script on the Player with variables to store the state of the new quest.
++ Update the QuestSeeker script on the Player with variables to store the state of the new quest
-+ Add items and other NPCs depending on the quest type.
++ Add items and other NPCs depending on the quest type
-+ Add a script to the quest giver NPC to control the conversation and reward based on the state of the quest.
++ Add a script to the Quest Giver NPC to control the conversation and reward based on the state of the quest
-+ Add scripts to items and other NPCs according to the quest type.
++ Add scripts to items and other NPCs according to the quest type

 --- task ---